rackerlabs/docs-developer-blog/_posts/2018-06-20-lpn-overview-part2.md

 ---

 In Part 1 of this two-part series, we introduced License Plate Numbers (LPNs) in the Oracle&reg; Warehouse Management System (WMS).
-In this followup post we'll discuss describe the various types of inventory transactions you can perform with LPNs.
+In this follow-up post we'll describe the various types of inventory transactions that you can perform with LPNs.

 <!-- more -->